 Pioneer photographers were looked upon by any mining boomtown as an essential component of development.

 The earliest of record was I. W. Booth, who started in Tonopah in 1903 and moved full time to Goldfield in early 1904.

 By the fall of 1904 Booth had moved into real estate and mining and sold his photography business to Arthur Allen, who had just moved to Goldfield.

 “Arthur Allen” is, in fact, a stage name.
 Despite credit lines showing “A. Allen Photo” on cabinet cards, and post cards, A. O. Eppler used Allen as the name of his store both in Goldfield, Nevada, and San Francisco, California.
-Eppler’s use of the name Arthur Allen, starting in late 1904, would later cause confusion, with a San Francisco newspaperman who moved to Goldfield in 1906.
+Eppler’s use of the stage name Arthur Allen, starting in early 1904, would later cause confusion, with a San Francisco newspaperman who moved to Goldfield in 1906.

 The story of Eppler, a well-known pioneer photographer, and a person who fits the historical description of “Colorful” will be the focus of an upcoming report on Captain History.

 Details of Allen’s time in Goldfield and who Allen was still needed to be unfolded.
 He is often confused with a Goldfield newspaperman of the same name who moved into the area in 1906.

 Eppler, using the business name Allen Photo Company would be in business from 1904 to 1910, the longest of any Goldfield-based photographer during the communities heyday.

 Next in Goldfield was Per Edward Larson.
 For more than two years Larson operated the largest photography business in Goldfield.